axemclion/protractor-perf/README.md

 Protractor is usually invoked using `$ protractor conf.js`.
 Use `$ protractor-perf conf.js` instead to start measuring performance.

+The config file is the same configuration file used for protractor tests.

+_Note_: If you run selenium using protractor's `webdriver-manager`, you would need to specify `seleniumPort` and `selenium` keys in the config file, to explicitly specify the port on which the selenium server will run.
+This port will also be picked up by `protractor-perf`.
+See `./test/conf.js` as an example.

 > When the instrumented test cases are run using protractor, the code related to performance is a no-op.
 This way, adding instrumentation does not break your ability to run protractor to just test for functionality.

 ## Instrumenting the test cases